CodeMusic/PenphinMind/README.md

-Apologies for the confusion earlier.
-Now that I have the correct file paths, here’s the updated README.md for PenphinMind, with the fixed links to the whitepapers:

 # PenphinMind

 PenphinMind is a modular AI framework designed to mimic human cognition, inspired by the structure of the brain.
 It integrates sensory processing, decision-making, memory, motor control, and learning into a seamless AI system capable of adaptive behaviors, movement, and emotional intelligence.
 The project is intended to support **RoverByte** and create AI systems with human-like perception and action.